 Nutrition

-Begin by slicing 1 pound of carrots (about 8 carrots), ½ of a red onion, and one jalapeño.
+Prepare the vegetables: Begin by slicing 1 lb. of carrots (about 8 carrots), ½ of a red onion, and one jalapeño.
 I like to slice my carrots on a diagonal to give them a more interesting shape.

-Make the brine by combining the 1 cup water, 2 cups white vinegar, ¼ cup cooking oil, ½ tsp ground cumin, ½ tsp dried oregano, 2 tsp salt, and about ¼ tsp freshly cracked pepper.
-Bring the bring up to a boil.
+Prepare the brine: Make the brine by combining 1 cup water, 2 cups white vinegar, ¼ cup cooking oil, ½ tsp ground cumin, ½ tsp dried oregano, 2 tsp salt, and about ¼ tsp freshly cracked pepper.
+Bring the brine to a boil.

 Add the sliced vegetables to the boiling brine (carefully) and boil for about 5 minutes.
 You don’t want the carrots to get too soft or for the color to fade too much.

-After boiling, carefully ladle the vegetables and all of the brine into jars or another heat-proof container.
-You can eat them right away (I couldn’t help it!), but the flavor is even better after refrigerating for at least a day.
+Transfer the vegetables: After boiling, carefully ladle the vegetables and all of the brine into jars or another heat-proof container.
+You can eat them right away (I couldn’t help it!).
+But the flavor is even better after refrigerating for at least a day.